 - Prioritization and Remediation: ASM helps prioritize vulnerabilities based on their risk level, allowing you to focus on addressing the most critical issues first.

-How Strobes Protects Your Website from Subdomain Takeovers
+How Strobes Protects Your Website from Subdomain Takeover

-Strobes, a leading provider of ASM solutions, empowers organizations to effectively protect their websites from subdomain takeover with its advanced features:
+Strobes, a leading provider of ASM solutions, empowers organisations to effectively protect their websites from subdomain takeover with its advanced features:

 - Comprehensive Subdomain Discovery: Strobes uncovers all your subdomains, including those hidden or forgotten, ensuring complete visibility of your attack surface.

-- Real-time Change Detection: Strobes continuously monitors your subdomains for unauthorized modifications, alerting you instantly to potential subdomain takeover attempts.
+- Real-time Change Detection: Strobes continuously monitors your subdomains for unauthorised modifications, alerting you instantly to potential subdomain takeover attempts.

 - Automated Vulnerability Scanning: Strobes identifies vulnerabilities in your subdomains, including misconfigured DNS records and weak authentication protocols.